fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 ## Media Distribution Device Tunneling Procedures

-The MDD, acting as a client, establishes a DTLS association between itself and a KMF to relay DTLS messages from any number of endpoints to that KMF.
+The MDD, acting as a client, establishes a mutually authenticated DTLS association between itself and a KMF to relay DTLS messages from any number of endpoints to that KMF.
 This MDD initiated DTLS association is called a "Tunnel" to differentiate it from the DTLS associations initiated by endpoints.